Consuming Drumstick (Shajan) During Pregnancy

 A drumstick is a long, slender, and fleshy seed pod that grows on the Moringa Oleifera tree.
-The Moringa Oleifera or drumstick tree is native to north-western India.
+The Moringa Oleifera or drumstick tree, is native to north-western India.
 It is cultivated widely in tropical regions where its seeds, leaves, and young seed pods are used as vegetables.
-The drumstick is not only used as a vegetable because of the nutrients it offers, but also used for water purification, hand washing, and in herbal medicines.
+The drumstick is not only used as a vegetable because of the nutrients it offers but is also used for water purification, hand washing, and in herbal medicines.

 It is completely safe to eat drumstick during pregnancy.
 But you must wash it thoroughly to get rid of the dirt and germs before consumption.
 Like any other nutritive food, it should be consumed in moderation.
 The leaves, seedpods, and seeds of the drumstick are all edible and full of nutrition.